petershin/liferay-learn/docs/commerce/latest/en/pricing/promoting-products/using-the-promotion-base-list.md

 - Liferay PaaS
 - Liferay SaaS
 ---
-# Using the Promotion Base List
+# Using the Base Promotion List

-When you create a new catalog, a new *Promotion Base List* is automatically created.
+When you create a new catalog, a new *Base Promotion List* is created automatically.
 You cannot control the eligibility or add any price modifiers for a base promotion list.
 You can only use it to add specific entries that you want to target with a promotional price.

 To use the base promotion list,